Inward Supplies and ITC in GSTR 9: Table 6 Explained

-In the Annual Return GSTR 9, as well know, details of outward and inward supplies along with ITC claimed, reversed, tax liability, tax payment and the adjustments are to be reported.
+In the Annual Return GSTR 9, as we all know, details of outward and inward supplies along with ITC claimed, reversed, tax liability, tax payment and the adjustments are to be reported.

-As we have seen in my previous blog, the details for most of the details outward supply can be auto-populated using GSTR 1, 3B and other returns filed with Government.
-In case of inward supplies and ITC details, however, only some of the details can be derived from data available at GST system.
+In my previous article, I have covered Outward Supplies in GSTR 9, most of which can be auto-populated using GSTR 1, 3B and other returns filed with the Government.
+However, in case of inward supplies and ITC details, only some of the details can be derived from the data available at GST system.

 Sections for ITC in GSTR 9

-The following tables in GSTR 9 pertain to ITCTable 6 :
+The following tables in GSTR 9 pertain to ITC

-The tables 6 and 7 will consist of ITC related details which are filed during the FY 2017-18, while table 8 will additionally include details which are filed upto
+The tables 6 and 7 consist of ITC related details which are filed during the FY 2017-18, while table 8 includes details which are filed upto Sept 2018.

 Let us deep dive into the information related to ITC that is needed to be provided in Table 6 of GSTR 9.

-ITC Details in GSTR 3B auto-populated in Table 6 of GSTR 9
+ITC Details auto-populated in Table 6 of GSTR 9 from GSTR 3B

 In Table 6B we have to segregate ITC into three categories (Input, Capital Goods and Inputs Services).
-In GSTR 3B we have been given Consolidated values for ITC.
-This will be an extra task we will have to do while giving ITC details in GSTR-9.
-Points to be noted while filling this table :-
+In GSTR 3B we have been giving consolidated values for ITC.
+Hence, preparation of Table 6B will be an extra task we will have to do while giving ITC details in GSTR-9.
+Points to be noted while filling this table:-

 - Aggregate value of input tax credit availed on all inward supplies except those on which tax is payable on reverse charge basis